AldenStripes/AdventofCode/README.md

 # AdventofCode
-This repository contains some of the code I used for the 2022 Advent of Code contest/competition.
-I coded in java.
+Contains all the AOC problems I was able to solve each year.
+I used Java.